dustinlennon/bash-function-library/README.md

-This is a repository for perhaps reusable bash functions.
-For now, the semantic is copy and paste: we want dependent projects to be self contained.

-Each contribution will contain the definition and a corresponding shell script demonstrating its use.
+bash-function-library
+====

+A repository for useful bash functions.

 Catalog
 ----

+### container state

+Acquire the state of a docker container

-### parse_args
+### process_args

-Specify / validate a function signature.
+Specify / validate a function signature and assign named variables in the caller

 ### script_dir